greaty-bxl/oowyea-vuejs-wp-theme/README.md

 This function is used in App.vue for each template mounted

 ### On screen event
-Detect an element appear in screen with JQuery
+Detect an element which appear in screen with JQuery

 First, init the class on your element
 ```html